usmannawaz01/Old-Church-Slavonic-Lemmatizer/README.md

 *The dataset viewer window displaying available datasets and words where user can copy any part of the available text.*

 ### Text Selection and Lemmatization
-Users can select any part of the text, copy it, paste it into the input box, and press the "Lemmatize Text" button to generate the lemmatized output.
+User can select any part of the text, copy it, paste it into the input box, and press the "Lemmatize Text" button to generate the lemmatized output.

 ![Text Selection and Lemmatization](interface/ouput.png)